aimeerivers/aimeerivers.github.io/_posts/2021-08-14-building-a-raspberry-pi-dashboard.md

     # Disable low voltage warning
     avoid_warnings=1

 Save the file and reboot the Raspberry Pi.
-You can do this from your SSH connection by typing:

-    sudo reboot

 This will deal with the lighthing bolt symbol.

 You may find you still see a grey warning box.

 ![Low voltage warning](/assets/images/piboard/low-voltage-warning.jpeg)